 Ada is currently Deputy Director of Postgraduate Research, where she leads on student mental health and wellbeing and has responsibilities for the design, management and leadership of the PGR… read more

-Ada is an experienced researcher having worked on national, international, commercial and non-commercial studies.
-She began her research career examining service user involvement, discourses between… read more
+Ada is an experienced interdisciplinary researcher having worked on national, international, commercial and non-commercial studies.
+She began her research career examining discourses in service user… read more

 Ada's current research is in sociology and mental health.
 She specialises in working with people who are marginalised to examine health and social justice, specifically:

 Ada would welcome opportunities for collaboration, and to supervise PhD candidates in these areas.